 4. Meet up with other visitors who are in the same position as you.

-If you know of colleagues from other schools who are attending the same Show as you, why not arrange to meet for a coffee or lunch at some point during the day to talk about your experiences and the contacts you have met.
-It may be the case that they would also benefit from the contacts that you have been speaking to on the day, or vice versa.
-It enables you to all share information to make future experiences even more smooth and successful.
+If you know of colleagues from other schools who are attending the same Show as you, why not arrange to meet for a coffee or lunch at some point during the day to talk about your experiences and the contacts you have met?
+It may be the case that they would also benefit from the contacts that you have been speaking to on the day or vice versa.
+It enables you to all share information to make future experiences even more smooth and more successful.

 5. Do not hesitate to make contact with suppliers after the show.

 As soon as you can, make contact with the suppliers and company representatives that were of interest to you with any questions or queries that you may have.
-They will be keen to follow up with you after the show to make sure that you are still interested in their products and services, so ask them any questions you may have, no matter what the question may be.
+They will be keen to follow up with you after the show to ensure that you are still interested in their products and services, so ask them any questions you may have, no matter what the question may be.
 They are there to help you and it will enable you to gain as much information as you can so that your choice of product or new technology is as informed as it can be.